 COVID-19.
-The novel coronavirus ("COVID-19") pandemic has had an adverse impact on global commercial activity, including the global transportation industry and its supply chain, and has contributed to significant volatility in the financial markets including, among other effects, a decline in the equity markets and reduced liquidity generally for many companies, including the Company.
-In light of the potential future disruption to the Company's business operations and those of its customers, suppliers and other third parties with whom the Company interacts, the Company considered the impact of the COVID-19 pandemic on its business.
+The novel coronavirus ("COVID-19") pandemic has had an adverse impact on global commercial activity, including the global transportation industry and its supply chain and has contributed to significant volatility in the financial markets.
+In light of the current and potential future disruption to the Company's business operations and those of its customers, suppliers and other third parties with whom the Company does business, the Company considered the impact of the COVID-19 pandemic on its business.
 This analysis considered the Company's resilience and continuity plans, financial modeling and stress testing of liquidity and financial resources.